US President Donald Trump said on February 18 that he had ordered the firing of all prosecutors appointed by former President Joe Biden.

 US prosecutors serve four-year terms, are appointed by the president and must be confirmed by the Senate.
 The president also has the power to remove prosecutors.

-The decision to fire the prosecutors is the latest move by President Trump to overhaul the Justice Department, which has seen dozens of officials fired since he took office.
-During his campaign, Trump pledged to end the “weaponization” of the Justice Department, which he said had targeted him with legal troubles over the past four years.
+The decision to fire the prosecutors is the latest move by President Trump to reform the US Justice Department.
+Dozens of officials have been fired since Mr. Trump took office.
+During the campaign, he pledged to end the “weaponization” of the Justice Department, which he said he had been targeted with legal troubles for the past four years.

 In the latest development, Mr. Trump received more good news when on February 18, the US Senate approved candidate Howard Lutnick to become US Secretary of Commerce.